-Some signs for caregivers to watch out for in themselves include trouble sleeping, feeling overwhelmed, changes in weight, sadness, and substance abuse.
+Some caregiver burnout signs to watch out for include trouble sleeping, feeling overwhelmed, changes in weight, sadness, and substance abuse.

 One big way family caregivers can maintain balance in their lives is to set personal health goals.
 These can be centered around: